szabgab/perlmaven.com/sites/en/pages/quoted-interpolated-and-escaped-strings-in-perl.md

 (even though I have not idea why would I want to print something like that...)

-Then [the guy from the second row](http://perl.plover.com/yak/presentation/samples/slide027.html) raises his hand, and asks what if you want both parentheses and curly braces in your string, <b>and</b> you want them imbalanced?
+Then [the guy from the second row](http://perl.plover.com/yak/presentation/samples/slide027.html) raises his hand, and asks what if you want both parentheses and curly braces in your string, **and** you want them imbalanced?

 You mean like this, right?